-This letter has been prepared to document the results of analyses carried out during the period of August 1983 to the present by personnel of AECOM in connection with the issuance by the New York City Municipal Water Finance Authority (the "Authority") of the Water and Sewer System Second General Resolution Revenue Bonds, Fiscal 2015 Series FF.
-Certain studies and analyses were performed in anticipation of the creation of the Authority and were used in developing the information in the Official Statement under the captions: "Capital Improvement And Financing Program - Ten Year Capital Strategy, Current Capital Plan and the Capital Improvement Program, "The System - The Water System," and "The System - The Sewer System."
+This letter has been prepared to document the results of analyses carried out during the period of August 1983 to the present by personnel of AECOM in connection with the issuance by the New York City Municipal Water Finance Authority (the "Authority") of the Water and Sewer System Second General Resolution Revenue Bonds, Fiscal 2015 Series GG.
+Certain studies and analyses were performed in anticipation of the creation of the Authority and were used in developing the information in the Official Statement under the captions: "CAPITAL IMPROVEMENT AND FINANCING PROGRAM - Ten Year Capital Strategy, Current Capital Plan and the Capital Improvement Program, "THE SYSTEM - The Water System," and "THE SYSTEM - The Sewer System."
 The following identifies the major investigations undertaken:

-- An overview of the System's service area and major facilities, including a general assessment of the capacity and condition of existing water, wastewater and drainage facilities and a review of recently completed improvements - An analysis of the CIP for the period 2015-2023 and an ongoing analysis of the CIP for the period 2015-2025, which was released on February 9, 2015, and the funding needed to carry out each of the CIPs and ongoing capital contracts commenced prior to the CIPs. - An analysis of the management of the System and its current and anticipated operating programs
+- An overview of the System's service area and major facilities, including a general assessment of the capacity and condition of existing water, wastewater and drainage facilities and a review of recently completed improvements - An analysis of the CIP for the period 2015-2025 and the funding needed to carry out the CIP and ongoing capital contracts commenced prior to the CIP - An analysis of the management of the System and its current and anticipated operating programs